Tenth Street Orchard Tests Sustainable Strawberry Production Methods in Kansas

 • To manage exposed soil in areas with slow runner establishment, consider adding a light layer of straw mulch or delaying the removal of plastic mulch until later in the summer to help suppress weeds and reduce labor costs.

-"The grant has been a learning experience that has had a positive impact on our operation," said Conrad.
+"The grant has been a learning experience that has had a positive impact on our operation," said Conard.
 "The data that has been collected has been useful to determine how our management practices are impacting soil health.
-We would encourage farmers to consider that different methods of strawberry production methods could be viable and that long-term thinking about soil health may be important to consider when deciding which production methods to implement."
+We would encourage farmers to consider that different methods of strawberry production could be viable and that long-term thinking about soil health may be important to consider when deciding which production methods to implement."

 Topics: Berries (Strawberries)